 The review and analysis of this project resulted in the following remarks for this security tool:

 - + Project is mature (10+ years)

 - - Long time between releases

 Supported operating systems

 Chkrootkit is known to work on FreeBSD, Linux, macOS, NetBSD, OpenBSD, and Solaris.

-Several alternative tools are available for chkrootkit that might be a good replacement.
+Several alternative tools are available that might be a good replacement for chkrootkit.

 Security tool to search for traces of rootkits, backdoors, and other malicious components on systems running Linux and other flavors of Unix